Soft Dice Confidence: A Near-Optimal Confidence Estimator for Selective Prediction in Semantic Segmentation: Preliminaries

 A selective model's \textit{coverage} $\phi(s) = \mathbb{E}_{x \sim p_X}[s(x)]$ is the probability mass of the accepted predictions, while its \textit{selective risk}

 is the risk of the predictive model restricted to the accepted predictions.
 In particular, the conventional risk equals the selective risk at \textit{full coverage} (when $\phi(s) = 1$).

 Let $\indicator[\cdot]$ denote the indicator function.
 Without loss of generality, we assume $s(x) = \indicator[g(x) \geq t]$, where $g: \calX \rightarrow \RR$ is a \textit{confidence score function} (also known as a \textit{confidence estimator}), which quantifies the model's confidence on each prediction, and $t \in \RR$ is an acceptance threshold.
-By varying $t$, it is generally possible to trade off coverage for selective risk, i.e., a lower selective risk can usually (but not necessarily always) be achieved if more samples are rejected.
-This tradeoff is captured by the \textit{risk-coverage (RC) curve} \citep{geifman_selective_2017}, which depicts $R(h,s)$ as a function of $\phi(s)$.
-A widely used scalar metric that summarizes this curve is the \textit{area under the RC curve} (AURC) \citep{geifman_bias-reduced_2019,ding_revisiting_2020}.
+By varying $t$, it is generally possible to trade off coverage for selective risk, i.e., a lower selective risk can usually (but not necessarily always) be achieved if more predictions are rejected. \new{In the context of a varying threshold, the selective model is denoted by the pair $(h, g)$.}

+The trade-off between coverage and selective risk is captured by the \textit{risk-coverage (RC) curve} \citep{el-yaniv_foundations_2010,geifman_selective_2017}, which depicts $R(h,s)$ as a function of $\phi(s)$. \new{An RC curve characterizes the behavior of a selective model $(h,g)$ across all possible operating points, from full coverage (no rejection) to low coverage (aggressive rejection of low-confidence predictions).} A widely used scalar metric that summarizes this curve is the \textit{area under the RC curve} (AURC) \citep{geifman_bias-reduced_2019,ding_revisiting_2020}\new{, defined as the integral of the selective risk over the range of achievable coverage values induced by varying the acceptance threshold.
+Intuitively, the AURC measures the average selective risk over coverages between 0 and 100\%; thus, it jointly reflects both the quality of the underlying predictive model and the effectiveness of the confidence score function in prioritizing high-quality predictions.
+Lower AURC values indicate an overall lower selective risk, and thus better selective prediction performance.}

 In practice, coverage and selective risk can be evaluated empirically given a test dataset $\{(x^{(i)}, y^{(i)})\}_{i=1}^N$ drawn i.i.d.\ from~$P$, yielding the \textit{empirical coverage} $\hat{\phi}(s) = \frac{1}{N}\sum_{i=1}^N \indicator[s(x^{(i)})]$ and the \textit{empirical selective risk}